About the Integration Agent

 Example: load data from the cloud application (for example, Marketo) to the cloud database (for example, Snowflake).

-You would typically run this type of scenario directly on the Etlworks Integrator cloud instance.
-Still, there are some advantages of offloading this to the remote Integration Agents installed in your data center:
+You would typically run this type of scenario directly in the Etlworks Integrator cloud instance.
+Still, there are some advantages of offloading this to the remote Integration Agent installed on-premise: